-In the signaling of the creation of a pseudowire with a subtype of MPT-55-2-FWD, MPT-55-2-RET, PSP-BW-REQ-SCQ, PNM-UTSC-SAC, PSP-EC or PSP-ZBL, the CCAP Core MUST set the value of the Channel Index field to zero (0) in Remote End ID AVP.
+In the signaling of creation of a pseudowire with subtype of SCTE-55-2-FWD, SCTE-55-2-RET, PSP-BW-REQ-SCQ, or PNM-UTSC-SAC, the CCAP Core MUST set the value of the Channel Index field to zero in Remote End ID AVP.

-In the signaling of the creation of a pseudowire with a subtype of MPT-55-2-FWD, MPT-55-2-RET, PSP-BW-REQ-SCQ, PNM-UTSC-SAC, PSP-EC or PSP-ZBL, the RPD MUST ignore the value received in Channel Index field of Remote End ID AVP.
+In the signaling of creation of a pseudowire with subtype of SCTE-55-2-FWD, SCTE-55-2-RET, PSP-BW-REQ-SCQ, or PNM-UTSC-SAC, the RPD MUST ignore the value received in Channel Index field of Remote End ID AVP.

-In the signaling of the creation of a pseudowire with a subtype of PSP-MAP-SCQ or PSP-RNG-REQ-SCQ, the CCAP Core MUST set the values of the Remote End ID AVP fields to the same values as those for the corresponding upstream SC-QAM channel.
+In the signaling of creation of a pseudowire with subtype of PSP-MAP-SCQ or PSP-RNG-REQ-SCQ, the CCAP Core MUST set the values of the Remote End ID AVP fields to the same values as for the corresponding upstream SC-QAM channel.

-In the signaling of the creation of a pseudowire with a subtype of PSP-BW-REQ-OFDMA, PSP-BW-PROBE, or PSP-RNG-REQ-OFDMA, the CCAP Core MUST set the values of the Remote End ID AVP fields to the same values as those for the corresponding OFDMA channel.
+In the signaling of creation of a pseudowire with subtype of PSP-BW-REQ-OFDMA, PSP-BW-PROBE, or PSP-RNG-REQ-OFDMA, the CCAP Core MUST set the values of the Remote End ID AVP fields to the same values as for the corresponding OFDMA channel.

-In the signaling of the creation of a pseudowire with a subtype PSP-SPECMAN or PSP-PNM that is used for carrying spectrum analysis data, the CCAP Core MUST set the value of the RF Port Index field to the corresponding RPD SAC index and the value of the Channel Index field to zero (0).
+In the signaling of creation of a pseudowire with subtype PSP-SPECMAN or PSP-PNM, which is intended to carry spectrum analysis data, the CCAP Core MUST set the value of the RF Port Index field to the corresponding RPD SAC index and the value of the Channel Index field to zero.